IamTiji/Elements/README.md

 ### Stone

-Stone is element that is not affected by gravity.
+Stone is soild element that is not affected by gravity.
 When heated hotter than 2000 degrees, gets converted to lava.